Graduate Program in Education

 Shaw University is committed to providing educational opportunities for a diverse population.
 Over the years, many teacher education graduates have gone on to develop distinguished careers as master teachers and school administrators.
 To this end,

-the Division of Education and Social Works offers the Master of Science in Curriculum and Instruction with a concentration in Early Childhood Education.
+the Division of Education, Social Work and Child Development offers the Master of Science in Curriculum and Instruction with a concentration in Early Childhood Education.
 The program of study provides a planned, cohesive sequence of advanced study courses that

 are a logical extension of coursework pursued at the undergraduate level.